NHadjiraIA/CalculatorTest/README.md

 # Features
 # Getting started
 Prerequisites:
-   1. Your computer must be running Windows 11.

-   2. Install the latest version of Visual Studio (the free community edition is sufficient).
+   1. Install the latest version of Visual Studio (the free community edition is sufficient).
-   3.  install .Net in your machine
+   2.  install .Net(SDK) on your machine
-   4. Get the code:   git clone https://github.com/NHadjiraIA/CalculatorTest
+   3. Get the code:   git clone https://github.com/NHadjiraIA/CalculatorTest
-   5. open the project in Visual Studio to build and run the CalculatorTest.
+   4. open the Solution in Visual Studio to build and run.